 Smarty Snow: Avalanche prevention and control system, and winter road management

-This technology controls the risk of avalanches or snow slides in the mountains, preventing damage to infrastructure and ski resorts.
-It also reduces the current costs of manual measurements, allowing for many more measurement points, as it is more economical than current solutions and offers the same reliability and accuracy.
+This technology helps control the risk of avalanches in the mountains, preventing damage to infrastructure and ski resorts.
+It also reduces the current costs of manual measurements, allowing for many more measurement points, as it is more economical than existing solutions while maintaining the same reliability and accuracy.

-Smarty Snow is a self-sufficient sensory solution integrated with social media and is specifically designed to adapt to the demanding conditions of the winter sector.
+Smarty Snow is a self-sufficient sensory solution integrated with social networks and is specifically designed to adapt to the demanding conditions of the winter sector.

 Parameters controlled thanks to Smarty Snow